-Indicators: Special Procedural Guarantees
+Indicators: Special P Procedural Guarantees

-1. 1.
-Are there special procedural arrangements/guarantees for vulnerable people?

-☐ Yes ☐ For certain categories ☐ No
+1 1. / Are there special procedural arrangements/gua rantees for vulnerable people? ☐ Yes ☐ For certain categories □No

-If for certain categories, specify which: Unaccompanied children, pregnant women,
+If for certain categories, specify which:

-Elderly

-Throughout the asylum procedure, OFPRA is competent for adopting specific procedural safeguards pertaining to an asylum seeker's specific needs or vulnerability.206
+Throughout the asylum procedure, OFPRA is competent for adopting specific procedural safeguards pertaining to an asylum seeker's specific needs or vulnerability.213